X Base Outdoor Concrete Bench

 – 8 – 2×3 @ 16 1/2″ mitered 10 degrees off square, ends parallel

 Alright to get started, I made the mold for my concrete and poured it so that it could set while I built the benches!
 Then once the concrete had cured, my benches were ready to go!!
-I must state here that I would probably make my tops of my benches slightly shorter than I did, simply because I don’t care for the look of the ends hanging over so far…or you could make your bench bases slightly longer and solve the problem that way as well!!
-Or, if you like the look of how they are…by all means, don’t change a thing!!
+I must state here that I would probably make the tops of the concrete outdoor benches slightly shorter than I did, simply because I don’t care for the look of the ends hanging over so far.
+Or you could make your bench bases slightly longer and solve the problem that way as well!!
+Or, if you like the look of how they are, by all means, don’t change a thing!!

 Screw this frame together with 1 1/4″ drywall screws every 6-8″ and silicone around the entire inside, anywhere there is a seam!

 Where were we?
-That’s right, pouring and WORKING the concrete!
-After filling the mold about half way, make sure and place your hardware cloth inside the form… you want to cut the hardware cloth 2″ smaller than your mold making it 14″ x 70″ so that you don’t have to worry about it touching the sides!
+That’s right, pouring and WORKING the concrete for our concrete outdoor bench!
+After filling the mold about halfway, make sure and place your hardware cloth inside the form, you will cut the hardware cloth 2″ smaller than your mold making it 14″ x 70″ so that you don’t have to worry about it touching the sides!
 Continue pouring your concrete until the mold is full, screed the concrete until smooth, cover and let set for at least 48 hours!!!

-While that is setting, you can start building the benches!
+While that is setting, you can start building the bases of the concrete outdoor benches!

 Okay!
 First take two legs, a 2×3 @ 6 1/6″, and a 2×3 @ 9 13/16″.
 Drill pocket holes on the two pieces inside the legs as in the picture below!
 Drill 1 1/2″ pocket holes, and attach with plenty of wood glue and 2 1/2″ outdoor pocket hole screws!
 If you have not used a Kreg Jig before to drill pocket holes see this post!